Lochank52/starbucks-calorie-prediction/README.md

 # ☕ Starbucks Calorie Prediction

+This notebook explores nutritional data from Starbucks and builds machine learning models to predict calorie content.

 ## 📌 Overview

 This project predicts the calorie content of Starbucks menu items using machine learning techniques.